wakim/esl-pod-client/README.md

 7. Click "Import project (Eclipse ADT, Gradle, etc.)"
 8. Build the project to see if everything is working fine

+Optional:

+In `androidvideocache-library` submodule, `library` is the important folder, all other siblings files and folders are not needed.
+If you need, configure an sparse-checkout over library folder.

 ## License
 <pre>
 Copyright 2016 Wakim Jraige